idexio/idex-contracts-whistler/README.md

 business process rules ensure orders are not accepted during new token registration of the same symbol to prevent race conditions.

-### Precision and PIPs
+### Precision and Pips

-In its off-chain components, IDEX 2.0 normalizes all assets to a maximum of 8 decimals of precision, with 1e-8 referred to as a PIP.
-Because deposit and withdrawals must account for the true token precision, however, the token registry includes token decimals as well as functions to convert tokenQuantityToPips and pipsToTokenQuantity.
+In its off-chain components, IDEX 2.0 normalizes all assets to a maximum of 8 decimals of precision, with 1e-8 referred to as a "pip".
+Because deposit and withdrawals must account for the true token precision, however, the token registry includes token decimals as well as functions to convert `pipsToAssetUnits` and `assetUnitsToPips`.
+All wallet asset balances are tracked in pips.

 ### Nonces and Invalidation